dbushell/hyperless/README.md

 # 🧼 Hyperless

 Remove the “H” from HTML.
 Hyperless is a lightweight library for converting HTML to plain text quickly.
 It removes the “ML” too I guess...
 HTML to text and other useful stuff.
-That's the idea.
+That’s the idea.

 ## Functions